busathlab/mdlab/docs/namd_lab2.md

 - We need to adjust filenames
 - It assumes there are "restart" velocities, coordinates, cell dimensions, etc., but we cannot use these now that the PSF has changed to include a drug
 - We need to add the drug parameters to the parameter set
-- This script creates a Particle-mesh Ewald grid with a python script, but this process is automatically handled in newer versions of NAMD if you don't need specific Fast Fourier Transformation parameters.
+- This script creates a Particle-mesh Ewald grid calculated with a python script, but this process is automatically handled in newer versions of NAMD if you don't need specific grid dimensions.
 - The dynamics settings need adjustment, as we will implement constant temperature and pressure control for this phase of simulation.
 - We need to minimize the system, at least a small amount, now that there is a drug in the protein channel